JuliaEarth/GeoStats.jl/docs/src/data.md

 ## PointSetData

-The `PointSetData` object is equivalent to `GeoDataFrame` except that it stores the data in a simple Julia `Dict` instead of in a `DataFrame`.
+The `PointSetData` object is equivalent to `GeoDataFrame` except that it stores the data in a simple Julia `OrderedDict` instead of in a `DataFrame`.

 ```@docs
 PointSetData